-The Pressure Relief, Sustaining or Backpressure ACV is designed to permit flow when upstream pressure is above the adjustable setpoint of the control pilot, and throttle toward closed when upstream pressure falls below the adjustable setpoint.
+The Combination Backpressure or Sustaining ACV with Hydraulic Check Feature is designed to permit flow when upstream pressure is above the adjustable setpoint of the control pilot, and throttle toward closed when upstream pressure falls below the adjustable setpoint, and close drip-tight when downstream pressure becomes greater than upstream pressure.

 It is controlled by a normally closed control pilot designed to: 1) Open (allowing fluid out of the main valve cover chamber) when upstream pressure is above the adjustable setpoint, and, 2) Close (allowing fluid to fill the main valve cover chamber) when upstream pressure is below the adjustable setpoint.
 An increase in upstream pressure causes the valve to modulate toward an open position.
 A decrease in upstream pressure causes the valve to modulate toward a closed position.